 Tilt Five took to Kickstarter seeking $450,000 in funding to bring its AR headset to life.
 The headset, which uses a unique projection display method, is heavily focused on tabletop gaming applications.
-With 11 days remaining and $1.35 million raised, the Kickstarter has officially tripled its funding goal.
+Now, more than a month after going live on the crowdfunding platform, the campaign has come to a close to a resounding success, garnering over $1.7 million.

 Update (September 25th, 2019): Tilt Five is officially funded, having reached its goal within the first 17 hours of the project going live.
 At the time of this writing, the Kickstarter is sitting at over $580,000 and its showing no signs of stopping.